lal3lu03/PockNet/README.md

 - DCA success@3: 89 %

-Full per-protein summaries and qualitative case studies are stored under `outputs/pocknet_eval_run_test/`.
+Full per-protein summaries and qualitative case studies are stored under `outputs/pocknet_eval_run_test/` with the aggregated CSV/HTML exports consumed by `tex/master_thesis/05-results.tex` and the figure notebooks.

 ---

 ## Post-processing

-The enhanced post-processing and production pipelines are currently being refreshed.
-The P2Rank-inspired aggregator now resides in `post_processing/pocketnet_aggregation.py` (see `docs/REFERENCES_P2RANK.md` for full provenance) and feeds the CLI runner `post_processing.run_production_pipeline` whose default outputs land in `post_processing_results/pocknet_production`.
-The legacy suite remains under `post_processing/` and is covered by `src/tests/test_enhanced_pipeline_config.py`, but it is not part of the active training workflow yet.
+The production-ready post-processing stage is implemented in `post_processing/pocketnet_aggregation.py` (see `docs/REFERENCES_P2RANK.md` for full provenance) and is exercised via `post_processing/run_production_pipeline.py`—the same entry point the CLI invokes.
+DBSCAN success metrics, pocket CSVs, PyMOL renderings, and case-study panels are written under `outputs/<run>/` and referenced throughout the thesis.
+The older Groovy-style scripts remain archived in `deprecated/` for historical comparisons.

 ---